Dr Justin Larner MCMI

 New Forms of Organisation

 Undertaking research for Manchester University in 2011 on the wider applicability of open source beyond software then led to me securing a place on the EPSRC funded Highwire doctoral programme at Lancaster University from 2012-2019.
-In this programme, I explored how open source could inform business models, eventually focusing on the role of entrepreneur as system architect.
+In this programme, I explored how open source could inform business models of value creation and capture, eventually focusing on the role of entrepreneur as system architect.
 I have also explored how guild-like and trade union-like structures can inspire sustainable networks of organisations in the collaborative economy with researchers at KTH Royal Institute of Technology in Sweden from 2016.
 This work has focused on developing the Platform Review Alliance Board model for the commissioning and review of workplace software.
-My research has revealed a view of entrepreneurship as narrative, where entrepreneurs create narratives of change with their stakeholders, which then become concrete in the form of business models and organisational structures.
-One of these business models is the Open Source Platform Federation, where there is a balance of power between the business founder and stakeholders.
-In my research, I've been looking to answer the question "How can we provide a more equitable environment for workers that they want to be a part of?".
+My research has revealed a view of entrepreneurship as narrative, where entrepreneurs create narratives of change with their stakeholders, which then articulated as a business model and organisational structure.
+By working with multiple entrepreneurs, I can abstract a portfolio of business models as designs that are more widely applicable.
+One of these abstracted business models is the Open Source Platform Federation, where there is a balance of power between the interests of the business founder and their stakeholders.
+In my current research, I'm looking to answer the question "How can an entrepreneur's life story and aspirations for the future be transformed into a business model with their stakeholders?".